abtion/guidelines/employee_manual/vacation_&_time_off.md

 To make the traffic smooth please follow this order:

-1.Check with your PM - they will let you know and book your vacation in forecast :forecast:
+ 1. Check with your PM - they will let you know and book your vacation in forecast.
+If you for some reason have no PM in the given period, check with your manager or Angelle

-If you for some reason have no PM in the given period, check with your manager or Angelle 2.Create an out-of-office event in your calendar so we know you’re unavailable :away:
+ 2. Create an out-of-office event in your calendar so we know you’re unavailable.
+For extra credit set your slack status to “On holiday”, clear it when you’re back.

-For extra credit set your slack status to “On holiday”, clear it when you’re back., 3.Track the time in harvest as “Planned vacation” under “Vacation” BEFOREHAND :pray:
+ 3. Track the time in harvest as “Planned vacation” under “Vacation” BEFOREHAND.
 Put 7,5h pr day - as always a week should amount to 30h

 👉🏻 Remember that you have to keep an eye on your remaining saved holiday-days yourself.
 [Borger.dk](https://privat.atp.dk/Ferieplanlaeggeren/borger) can give you a hand with planning your holiday.
 And if you have any questions, reach out to your manager or Angelle.